alosec/memoryquery/memory-bank/projectbrief.md

-# Simple Memory MCP - Project Brief
+# MemoryQuery - Project Brief

 ## Purpose
 A unified package that provides seamless access to Claude Code conversation history through MCP protocol integration.
-The **primary focus is the MCP server** - a robust, production-ready tool for conversation history access.
+The **primary focus is the MCP server** - a production-ready tool for conversation history access with SQL query capabilities.
 The sync daemon serves as a **supporting component** to ensure the MCP server has real-time access to current conversation data.

 ## Strategic Focus
 **MCP Server as Core Product**: The conversation history access tools are the main deliverable.
 The sync daemon exists solely to support MCP functionality by maintaining fresh data access - not as a general-purpose sync system.